FirebaseExtended/experimental-extensions/firestore-leaderboard/extension/POSTINSTALL.md

 ### Using the extension

-This extension creates and maintains a leaderboard document in Firestore database, the document will collect and monitor the user score updates in user documents under collection `${param:SCORE_COLLECTION_PATH}`.
+This extension creates and maintains a leaderboard document in Firestore database.
+The document will collect and monitor the user score updates in user documents under collection `${param:SCORE_COLLECTION_PATH}`.

 ### Monitoring